bcdurden/harvester-kubeovn-examples/1100_vpc_nat_gateway/README.md

 I think this is a bug but I am not certain.
 I've reached out to find out more.
 The obvious fix looks to switch mutlus's config to use the confDir instead of a delegate, which it looks like its already primed for anyway.

+EDIT: This is not a bug it seems, just an intentional configuration that is overriding default RKE2 behavious.
+I'm going to investigate further but early tweaks to allow for kubeovn to be an optional primary were not successful

 ## Deep Dive

 Deeper explanation following success